Scott is deeply committed to representing the people of Wright and believes in hard work and a fair go for everyone.

 He serves as Secretary on the Coalition Backbench Committee on Economics and Finance.
 He is also serving his third term on the House Joint Standing Committee on Economics.
 This committee has oversight over the Australian Prudential Regulation Authority, the Reserve Bank, the Foreign Investment Review Board, the Australian Securities and Investments Commission, the Australian Securities Exchange and other review bodies.

-Like most local residents, Scott’s work ethic means getting up early and going to bed late – it’s what helps him meet as many people as possible.
+Like most local residents, Scott’s work ethic means getting up early and going to bed late – it’s what helps him meet as many people as possible and continue to make a meaningful contribution to Government policy initiatives.

 As an active voice in Parliament, Scott takes every opportunity to highlight the achievements of local residents and fight for the things that really matter.